 I recently learned about the idea of a dinner matrix (this is where you assign one type of food to each day of the week.
 For example, pasta on Mondays).
 Why not use one for lunch?

-Our matrix is a main entree, plus one fruit and veggie.
-That’s it!
-The main entree is something simple that I know everyone will like.
+My lunch formula is a main entree, plus one fruit and veggie.
+The main entree is stays the same every day.
+It’s something simple that I know everyone will like.
 (I save meal time battles for when there are two parents around.)

 Here is ours: